 - Addressing the risks of big data – greater volume of sensitive data creating a greater risk of data and identity theft, device manipulation, data falsification, IP theft and server/network manipulation etc.

 - What are the different considerations for consumer owned connected device vs. those owned by legal entities?

 - Importance of other aspects of IoT security; testing, education of staff and physical security for devices

 IT/OT Security Orchestration

 Case Study: Securing a smart city

-Cyber security for the automotive industry
+Cyber security for the transport industry

-This talk will cover a specific case study from the automotive industry around how cyber security affects all parts of the supply chain – from the factory floor, through to connected cars and vehicles themselves.
+This talk will cover a specific case study from the transport industry around how cyber security affects all parts of the supply chain – from the factory floor, through to connected cars and vehicles themselves.
 Issues such as addressing customer fears around hacking, upgrading legacy equipment and working with third party providers will be covered.

 Case Study: IoT, endpoint and mobile security – what lessons can we learn from BYOD initiatives?

 Enterprises have long since been getting their heads around bring your own device (BYOD) – but with smartphones and tablets being superseded by wearables, sensors and more, what will this mean for the enterprise network – and the enterprise network manager?